 My food processor is my go-to kitchen tool for all things homemade hummus (and for so much more!).
 This is the KitchenAid Food Processor that I use in my kitchen – I love that it’s red (it’s cute and fits in with my collection of red small kitchen appliances) and it does a great job at getting that smooth but thick, SUPER creamy hummus texture.

 My #1 PRO-TIP when it comes to making homemade hummus at home is patience!
-For perfect-every-time and really creamy hummus you just have to let the food processor do its thing.
+For perfect-every-time and really creamy hummus, you just have to let the food processor do its thing.
 Let it blend and process (and make noise!) while you patiently watch from the sidelines and get really excited about that first bite.
-Even with the right food processor, more blending time means lots of time for the flavours to mingle and to achieve the really, really creamy texture that is just so good.
+Even with the right food processor, more blending time means lots of time for the flavours to mingle and achieve the really, really creamy texture that is just so good.

 This hummus recipe is made without tahini.
 (Tahini, in case you’re not familiar, is sesame seed butter – think peanut butter but with sesame seeds instead of peanuts.)
 And as much as I love a classic-style hummus with lots of nutty tahini flavour (and pretty much keep a jar in my fridge pretty much exclusively for homemade hummus purposes and include it in my Food + Kitchen guide as well) I can see how it might not be everyone’s first choice of pantry ingredient.
-I find it does have a rather bitter taste and isn’t as versatile for many people as peanut or almond butter would be.
-So if tahini isn’t your thing, you don’t have a jar in your fridge or pantry at the moment or you’re just looking to switch things up, this is the hummus recipe for you.
+I find it does have a somewhat bitter taste and isn’t as versatile for many people as peanut or almond butter would be.
+So if tahini isn’t your thing, you don’t have a jar in your fridge or pantry or you’re just looking to switch things up, this is the hummus recipe for you.

 Much like my Balsamic White Bean Dip and my Lemon Garlic Hummus, after a day or two in the fridge, you may find that this dip needs a little brightening up.
 Simply stir in a little extra lemon juice, a bit of salt or even a little more oil until combined to bring it back to its initial deliciousness.